 Most pedestrians are injured when a driver is distracted and not paying attention to their surroundings.
-Motorists often keep a lookout for dangers to themselves, such as cars, trucks and buses, but then they don't watch for those that are most likely to get hurt, such as people on foot, bicyclists and motorcycle riders.
+Motorists often keep watch for dangers to themselves, such as cars, trucks and buses, but then they don't look for those that are most likely to get hurt, such as people on foot, bicyclists and motorcycle riders.

 Phoenix pedestrian accidents occur when motorists are not careful in a variety of situations, such as:

-- Turning at a stop light or stop sign, and not keeping a look out for pedestrians rightfully in the crosswalk; and
+- Turning at a stoplight or stop sign, and not observing pedestrians in a crosswalk

 Each year in Arizona, about 150 pedestrians are killed and about 1,300 are injured in crashes involving motor vehicles, according to the Arizona Department of Transportation.